THE SEYCHELLES BORDERS HAVE BEEN RE-OPENED DUE TO THE OVERNMENT’S PERCEIVED SUCCESS ON THE COVID-19 VACCINATION CAMPAIGN WHICH IS ONGOING.

 The Financial Services Authority (FSA) being the Registrar for International Business Companies (IBCs) and Regulator for offshore business has reverted to providing all of its usual services during business hours.
 The FSA is still continuing to encourage the use of digital modes of communication for the conduct of certain transactions such as the submission of documents for filing and settling of payments.

 The FSA the Registrar has reverted to its normal services.
 Filings in respect of IBCs or other offshore entities, including filings of Charges for Registration over assets of IBCs are being carried out as normal.

-Registrar of Companies (RoC) – the Registrar is also working on a reduced capacity basis for the carrying out of filings.
-To note that certain amendments to the Companies Act 1972 came into effect as from 30th June 2020 and there is now a new Seventh Schedule (replacing the old one) in respect of filing costs under the Companies (Amendment of Seventh Schedule) Order 2020 (New Regulations).
+Registrar of Companies (RoC) – the RoC has also reverted back to its normal working hours for all filing services.
+However, there are still delays occasioned due to the strict health requirements and restrictions internally at the offices of the RoC.
+To note that certain amendments to the Companies Act 1972 came into effect and there is now a new Seventh Schedule (replacing the old one) in respect of filing costs under the Companies (Amendment of Seventh Schedule) Order 2020 (New Regulations).

-2. Can Searches be conducted?
+2. Can Searches be conducted? - normal services

 CGS for IBCs is available from the FSA as usual – these can be commissioned by e-mail to FSA and physical collection of the CGS must be arranged by the applicant.